cornelius/fairwebservices/main.md

 ### Privacy

 Users should be in control of their private data.
 They should be able to decide who is seeing their data.
 It takes a serious effort by a service provider to maintain user's privacy.
 Some service's business models might go against privacy by selling data or tracking.
 Surveillance can also affect user's privacy.

+### Terms of Services

+Terms of services govern the relation of the user and the service provider.
+They are usually hard to read and understand and might take away lots of control and freedom from the user.
+They can turn a service running on free software in a very non-free service.

 ### Meta Data